nicolasdanelon/UnofficialDocs/source/basic_concepts.rst

 locale's keyboard layout**.

-With Great Power Comes Lots of Questions
+With Great Power Come Lots of Questions
 ========================================

 Sublime Text is a very extensible and customizable editor.
 It does many things